String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: String correlators and spacetime CFT

 While the stringy correlation function \eqref{string-correlator sum ji=5-k} only describes a very special case in the generic duality, it is actually essentially the full answer in the tensionless limit.
 The tensionless limit denotes the string background $\mathrm{AdS}_3 \times \mathrm{S}^3 \times \mathbb{T}^4$ of type IIB superstrings with one unit of NS-NS flux.

 If we describe the superstring in the RNS-formalism, the tensionless limit corresponds to $k=3$ in the above formulae.
 Moreover, it was shown in \cite{Eberhardt:2018ouy} that in this limit only $\mathfrak{sl}(2,\mathbb{R})_k$-representations with spin $j_i=\frac{1}{2}$ survive, due to the appearance of extra null-vector constraints on the worldsheet.
-This seems to spell doom on the spacetime correlators, since \be \sum_i j_i=2=5-k=k-1 \ee is always satisfied and thus any correlation function would sit on the pole in \eqref{string-correlator sum ji=5-k}.
+This seems to spell doom on the spacetime correlators, since

+is always satisfied and thus any correlation function would sit on the pole in \eqref{string-correlator sum ji=5-k}.
 What was instead shown in various papers \cite{Eberhardt:2019qcl, Eberhardt:2020akk, Dei:2020zui, Knighton:2020kuh} is that our formula \eqref{4ptf} is modified drastically.
 Indeed, \eqref{4ptf} was derived by solving various consistency conditions on the worldsheet that come all in the form of differential equations.
 One can however note that when $\sum_i j_i=k-1$, there is another solution to these constraints.
 It is rigid in that it cannot be deformed away to a situation where this condition is not satisfied.
 It is obtained by replacing the prefactors $|X_\emptyset|^{2(j_1+j_2+j_3+j_4-k)}=|X_\emptyset|^{-2}$ in \eqref{4ptf} by $\pi \delta^2(X_\emptyset)$.\footnote{We include a factor of $\pi$ because $\Res_{\epsilon=0} |z|^{2(\epsilon-1)}=\pi \delta^2(z)$ and thus this is arguably the natural normalisation.} Indeed, the two distributions $|z|^{-2}$ and $\pi \delta^2(z)$ satisfy the same differential equations $z \partial_z f(z,\bar{z})=-f(z,\bar{z})$, which guarantees that we indeed get a valid solution of all the constraints.
 It is clear that this distributional solution is incorrect for the full bosonic $\mathrm{SL}(2,\mathbb{R})_k$ WZW model, since it can only be defined for $\sum_i j_i=k-1$ and not be deformed continuously away from this point.
 However, it is the correct solution for the tensionless string \cite{Dei:2020zui}.
 While before we could expand around the points in moduli space where $X_\emptyset=0$, the solution is now pinned to these points and thus the expansion becomes exact.
 We have in particular the exact formula analogous to \eqref{correlator-near-Pw=0 with constrained sum over spins}

 The superscript $(2)$ is supposed to remind us that this corresponds to the alternative $\delta$-function solution of the constraints on the worldsheet.
 The integral over moduli space is now trivial.
 It just removes the $\delta$-function prefactor.
 Contrary to the generic solution, this alternative solution hence leads to a finite result when $\sum_i j_i=k-1$.
 One then sees from \eqref{correlator-near-Pw=0 with constrained sum over spins alternative solution} that a string worldsheet model based on this alternative solution of the worldsheet constraints will be dual to an ordinary symmetric orbifold without the need to add a deformation.